 The REALTOR® Association of the Sioux Empire, Inc. has many opportunities for members to ‘Get Involved’ in your Association!
-Beginning with the call for Board of Director Candidates, followed by the call for committee volunteers in September; there is never a lack of volunteer opportunities.
+Beginning with the call for Board of Director Nominees in July/August, followed by the call for committee volunteers in September; there is never a lack of volunteer opportunities.
 RASE has 6 Standing Committees, 5 Special Committees and various Task Forces that meet throughout the fiscal year, December 1 through November 31st.

 Volunteering opens up a window of opportunities.
 You will gain knowledge of the current happenings of the Association, be able to give your input, which will help shape the future of the real estate industry in your area, as well as have wonderful opportunities to network with your peers.
 Keep an eye on the Weekly RASE Review, along with the RASE Member Page of this website to get involved!

 - President –Elect

 - The MLS Committee supervises the operation of the Multiple Listing Service in accordance with this sentiment and the adopted MLS Rules & Regulations and is subject to oversight by the Board of Directors.

 - Grievance/Professional Standards